LiamFallon213/DnD/Old Campaign/Final Plot.md

-They go to grab the Heart of Time, when any of them touch it, the alternate realities section happens.
+They go to grab the [[Heart of Time]], when any of them touch it, the alternate realities section happens.